Journey with us into Dante’s Inferno!

 VIII.
 Fraud – (Cania) – For the fraudulent & malicious.
 The Eighth Circle is a large funnel of stone, shaped like an amphitheater of ten concentric trenches.
 To include, Corrupt politicians (the elite permanent political class), seducers, sorcerers, hypocrites, fraudulent advisers, evil counselors, falsifiers, and sowers of discord, who are hacked and mutilated for all eternity by a large devil wielding a razor sharp sword, as they walk around the circular trenches.
 In D&D the ruler of Cania is Mephistopheles, Hells’ most powerful Wizard.

 IX.
 Treachery – (Nessus) – This final, deepest level of hell is reserved for traitors, betrayers and oath breakers.
 Considered the worst of all sins.
 This central well is guarded by Biblical sized Giants.
 Inside the final pit is the frozen lake Cocytus, where the sinners guilty of treachery against those with whom they had special relationships, are trapped in ice.
 Cain, Judas and Ptolemy are inhabitants of this final pit.
 Here resides the Devil incarnate!
 It is here that Virgil and Dante escape past the Devil and out of the Inferno through a hidden passage.
-It was important to us to describe this escape from the Inferno, so we did so with a Sacred Choral Narrative, “Escape the Pit” read by Ravensea and is only available on our “Pass the Gates” EP.
+It was important to us to describe this escape from the Inferno, so we did so with a Sacred Choral Narrative, “Escape the Pit” read by artist Barry Gelderblom in Dutch Afrikaans dialect, and is only available on our “Past the Gates” EP.

 Whew, that was a lot of work!
 Well there you go, a comprehensive guide to the Inferno, both by Dante and in Dungeons & Dragons terms!
 As always, we would love to hear your take about the above!
 Have you read Dante’s Inferno?
 Adventure there in a D&D campaign?
 Please leave a comment below…